 We strongly recommend that you check with your state regulatory agency to determine whether or not you are eligible for continuing education credit by participating in this educational event.

 California Registered Nurses: This course is provider approved by the California Board of Registered Nurses, Provider Number # CEP 881, for 5 contact hours.

-California Psychologists: The Santa Cruz County Mental Health & Substance Abuse Services is approved by the CPA OPD to sponsor continuing professional education for psychologists in California.
+California Psychologists: The Santa Cruz County Mental Health & Substance Abuse Services is approved by the CPA OPD to sponsor continuing professional education for psychologists in California for 5 hours.
 SCCMHSAS maintains responsibility for the program and its content.
 Provider No. SAN 121

 Physicians:This live activity, The Spectrum: From Autism to Asperger’s, with a begin date of March 5, 2015 has been reviewed and is acceptable for up to five (5) elective credits by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 The AAFP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The American Academy of Family Physicians designates this live activity for a maximum of 5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.